-The City will continue to provide annual funding for the Bronson Youth Recreation Association and Bronson Youth Center (see Figure 5 on page 8) as long as it is financially able to do so.
-Currently this amounts to \$11,000 annually.
-The City will also explore ways to work with these organizations and others to offer or facilitate recreation programming for residents of all ages.
+The city will continue to provide staff support and funds (where needed) for the Bronson Youth Recreation Association and annual funds for the Bronson Youth Center (see Figure 5 on page 8)

+as long as it is financially able to do so.
+Currently this amounts to \$6,400 annually.
+The city will also explore ways to work with these organizations and others to offer or facilitate recreation programming for residents of all ages.